home-assistant/home-assistant.io/source/_integrations/evohome.markdown

 Some locations have a hidden mode, **AutoWithReset**, that will behave as **Auto**, and will reset all zones to **FollowSchedule**.

-In Home Assistant schema, all this is done via a combination of `HVAC_MODE` and `PRESET_MODE` (but also see the state attributes `system_mode_status` and `setpoint_status`, below).
+In the Home Assistant schema, all this is done via a combination of `HVAC_MODE` and `PRESET_MODE` (but also see the state attributes `system_mode_status` and `setpoint_status`, below).

 ## Service Calls

 This integration provides its own service calls to expose the full functionality of TCC systems beyond the limitations of Home Assistant's standardised schema.
 Mostly, this relates to specifying the duration of mode changes, after which time the entities revert to **Auto** or **FollowSchedule** (for locations and zones, respectively).

-It is recommended to use the native service calls instead of the generic equivalents whenever possible.
+It is recommended to use the native service calls (e.g., `evohome.set_system_mode`) instead of Home Assistant's generic equivalents (e.g., `climate.set_hvac_mode`) whenever possible.
+However, it may be necessary to use the generic service calls for integration with 3rd party systems such as Amazon Alexa or Google Home.

 ### evohome.set_system_mode